BNTechie/BNtechie/README.md

-Computational Scientist.
+# Data Scientist.

 PhD in Computational Physics.
-5+ years of experience in the Quantitative Medicine and System Biology Division.
+5+ years of experience in Data Science.

 ***Data Science Skills***